pkErbynn/js-masterclass/note.md

     - how are events processed
         - events can only be handles/processed as soon as the Execution Stack is empty.
         - events are stored in a *message queue* waiting to be processed

+## Object Inheritance and the Prototype Chain
+- Every Js obj has a *prototype property*, which makes inheritance possible in Js
+- The prototype property is where methods and properties that will be *inherited by other objects* are put
+- The Constructor/Class's prototype property is *NOT* the prototype of the Class *itself*, it's the prototype of *all* instances that are created through it.
+- When certain meth is called, that meth is being searched for in the obj itself, and it cannot be found, the search moves to the mother Object's prototype.
+This search continues until meth is found.
+This is called *Prototype Chain*